ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_11/Lecture_11.4.md

 ---
 title: Mini-Lecture 11.4 - Calculating economic consequence of disruptions to businesses
----

-**Keywords**
+keywords:
 - Disruptions to businesses
 - Macro-economic losses
 authors:
 - Olivia Becher
 ---

 This mini-lecture covers how economic activities are dependent on